ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 * The composite Pattern allows clients to treat composites and individual objects uniformly.
 * A Composite is any object in a Composite structure.
 Components may be other composites or lead nodes.
 * There are many design tradeoffs in implementing Composite.
 You need to balance transparency and safety with your needs.

+### Real world example
+> Every organization is composed of employees.
+Each of the employees has same features i.e. has a salary, has some responsibilities, may or may not report to someone, may or may not have some subordinates etc.

+### In plain words
+> Composite pattern lets clients to treat the individual objects in a uniform manner.

+### Wikipedia says
+> In software engineering, the composite pattern is a partitioning design pattern.
+The composite pattern describes that a group of objects is to be treated in the same way as a single instance of an object.
+The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
+Implementing the composite pattern lets clients treat individual objects and compositions uniformly.

 ### Composite - definition
 > Allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.